Article - Correctional Services

 (3) (i) “Restrictive housing” means a form of physical separation that has not been requested by the inmate in which the inmate is placed in a locked room or cell for approximately 22 hours or more out of a 24–hour period.

 (ii) “Restrictive housing” includes administrative segregation and disciplinary segregation.

-(b) (1) On or before December 31 each year, each correctional unit shall submit data to the Governor’s Office of Crime Control and Prevention showing, by correctional unit:
+(b) (1) On or before December 31 each year, each correctional unit shall submit data to the Governor’s Office of Crime Prevention, Youth, and Victim Services showing, by correctional unit: